vblanco20-1/vulkan-guide/vkguide_new_source/chapter_3/loading_meshes.md

 We call the enable_depthtest function on the builder, and we give it depth write, and as operator GREATER_OR_EQUAL.
 As mentioned, because 0 is far and 1 is near, we will want to only render the pixels if the current depth value is greater than the depth value on the depth image.

 Modify that `set_depth_format` call on the `init_triangle_pipeline` function too.
-Even if depth testing is disabled for a draw, we still need to set the format correctly for the render pass to work.
+Even if depth testing is disabled for a draw, we still need to set the format correctly for the render pass to work without validation layer issues.

 You can run the engine now, and the monkey head will be setup properly.
 The other draws with the triangle and rectangle render behind it because we have no depth testing set for them so they neither write or read from the depth attachment.

-Last thing in this chapter, setting up blending for transparent objects.
+Next, we will setup transparent objects and blending.

 ^nextlink